openwisp/openwisp-docs/developer/gsoc-ideas-2024.rst

   OpenWISP Controller provides a way for devices to update their co-ordinates.
 The map should be updated to reflect the updated co-ordinates of such mobile devices.
-- `Integrate indoor floorplan in the map
+- `Integrate indoor floorplan functionality in the map
   <https://github.com/openwisp/openwisp-monitoring/issues/564>`_:
-  Implement functionality to support indoor locations within the mapping interface.
+  Implement functionality to support indoor locations within the general map interface.
 When zooming in on a device located indoors, users should see an option to switch to the indoor view.
-  This view would show the floorplan of the indoor location.
+  This view would show the floorplan of the indoor location and account for the following use cases:
-  It should take care of the following possibilities:
     - An indoor location can have multiple floors.
 The view should be allow users to navigate between different floors.
     - There can be multiple devices on the same floor.
 The view should